 - there’s a big difference in vision between eyes

 Refractive surgery can also treat farsightedness.
-This involves procedures like laser-assisted in-situ keratomileusis (LASIK).
-This is more commonly used to treat nearsightedness, but can also work if you’re farsighted.
-LASIK uses a laser to change your cornea’s curvature.
-This will make the light refract correctly, projecting a focused image onto your retina.
+Surgery involves procedures like laser-assisted in-situ keratomileusis (LASIK).
+While this procedure is more commonly used to treat nearsightedness, it can also treat farsightedness.
+LASIK uses a laser to change your cornea’s curvature so that light refracts correctly and projects a focused image on your retina.

 Refractive surgery isn’t as safe as wearing glasses.
 Though refractive surgery rarely causes severe complications, it’s possible that it may damage your vision.
 Possible complications of this surgery include: